-1. Make a good impression
+1. Leave a good impression

 2. Ask questions

-4. Set goals
+4. Set yourself some goals

-5. Be positive
+6. Be positive